HTML Tutorials - Learn HTML

 Note

-Normally, links open the page they refer to in the active browser window, replacing the page currently displayed.
-However, you can control where the page opens using the target attribute in the link tag.
+Normally, links open the page they refer to in the active browser window, replacing

 The target attribute has been deprecated in strict HTML.
 It appears here be- cause most browsers still support the attribute and it can be useful.
 However, keep in mind that your documents will not validate against strict HTML if you use the target attribute.
+The target attribute supports the values shown in Table 7-1.
+Value Description _blank Opens the linked document in a new browser window _self Opens the linked document in the same frame as the link

 Table 7-1